atstudio-tech/translation-manager/README.md

-# lara-i18n
+# Translation Manager

-About GUI for scanning and managing your Laravel translations.
+GUI for scanning and managing your Laravel translations.